A Seed is Sown

 Children are gifted with a wonderfully natural empathy for animals so they were immediately engaged once told facts about elephants….the world’s largest living species of land animal…. their wisdom, intelligence and maternal strength….their sense of family protection…..their lifelong friendships ….their knowledge of migratory trails, grazing land, and waterholes to drink from during drought….the fact that they will also know whether someone is friend or foe…. noble, majestic, beautiful and sociable animals hunted for their tusks….basically two large teeth which can weigh up to 250 pounds and fetch a vast amount of money on the black market.

-The children decided there and then to hold a fundraising event to benefit The David Sheldrick Wildlife Trust in Kenya where the Tsavo elephants roam the bush and savannah.
+The children decided there and then to hold a fundraising event to benefit the Sheldrick Wildlife Trust in Kenya where the Tsavo elephants roam the bush and savannah.

 David Sheldrick was a pioneer in wildlife conservation and the protection of natural habitat for animals in the Tsavo Park.
 His love for Africa’s wild animals and places lead to Dame Daphne Sheldrick setting up the Trust in his name.
 It is the most successful orphaned elephant rescue and rehabilitation program in the world today.